nuxeo/nuxeo-bench-site/content/11b-documents.md

 #### Phase 2

 We know that we will host multi-billions repositories within the next 18 months.

-We want to be ahead of these deployments: clear the way for these projects and have some data to be able to guide them.
+We want to be ahead of these deployments: clear the way for these future projects and have some data to be able to guide them.

 For phase 2:

 - Push the benchmark to 10B+ documents
 - Leverage sharding capabilities to optimize infrastructure costs
   - sharding at the application level (multi-repository)